pantheon-systems/documentation/source/content/guides/drupal-9-migration/01-introduction.md

 This guide provides steps to upgrade or migrate an existing Drupal 8 or 9 site to [Drupal 9 with Integrated Composer](/drupal-9) on the Pantheon Platform.

-To create a new Drupal 9 site, see our [Drupal 9](/drupal-9) and [Integrated Composer](/integrated-composer) docs.
+To create a new Drupal 9 site, follow our [Drupal 9](/drupal-9) doc and learn more about [Integrated Composer](/integrated-composer).

 ## Before You Begin

 Pantheon recommends using [Composer](/composer) to manage Drupal 8 and 9 site dependencies.
 This guide assumes you will use a Composer-based workflow with your Drupal 9 site.

 Your upgrade path to Drupal 9 on Pantheon depends on:

 - the site's start state and
 - the target Drupal 9 workflow.

 ## Choose Your Adventure: Start State

 To choose the best migration path, begin with the start state that best matches your current site.

 ### Drupal 8 Sites on Other Hosting

-Starting with a Drupal 8 site not hosted on the Pantheon Platform, [instructions for manually migrate]
+Starting with a Drupal 8 site that is not hosted on the Pantheon Platform, [instructions for manually migrate]

 ### Pantheon Drupal 8 Sites

 For Pantheon-hosted Drupal 8 sites, determine which upstream your Drupal 8 site is using.

 <Partial file="drupal-9/verify-upstream.md" />